-What Is a Rigid PCB?
+What Is a Rigid Printed Circuit Board?

-Rigid PCBs are commonly manufactured as:
+Rigid printed circuit boards are commonly manufactured as:

 - Single-sided boards